MeganSilvey1/texting/README.md

-# texting
+# Texting Project
 I programmed a project in Python to send me a text message reminder.
+This project came from an online course.